Nunc igitur ad alteram linguam, quae Gotica doctissimi cujusque apud Colonienses iudicio habetur, veniamus [...]

 Digital facsimile editions

-Scannings of books and articles related to Gothic, Old Saxon and – in the future – possibly other Germanic languages.
+Scans of books related to Gothic, Old Saxon and – in the future – possibly other Germanic languages.
 At this moment only three titles are available: Wilhelm Streitberg's Gotisch–Griechisch–Deutsches Wörterbuch (1910), his Gotisches Elementarbuch (1920) and Eduard Sievers' Heliand (1878).
-We are planning editions of Uppström and Becanus (selection).

 About the project